FrancescoMrn/Risk_monte_carlo_simulator/README.md

 ## Conclusion

-To summarise, his repository implements a complete Monte Carlo Simulation of the game *Risk*.
+To summarise, this repository implements a complete Monte Carlo Simulation of the game *Risk*.
 Through the simulation, some patterns specific to the game can be highlighted:

 **Attackers strategy tip:**

 - Aggressive strategies should be preferred over defensive ones
 - Attack a territory only with a numerical advantage
-- With more than five units than the defender, the probability of a win is ~90%
+- With more than five units than the defender, the probability of a win is more than 90%

 **Defenders strategy tip:**